-- 4M.-(1) For the purpose of finding out whether the provisions of this Act or any applicable aviation safety subsidiary legislation is being complied with, a safety inspector may by notice require any holder of an aviation safety instrument or other person to furnish, within a reasonable period specified in the notice, and in such form and manner as may be specified in the notice, all documents and information relating to any matter - (a) which a safety inspector considers necessary for that purpose; and
+27.-(1) For the purpose of finding out whether the provisions of this Act or any applicable aviation safety subsidiary legislation is being complied with, a safety inspector may by notice require any holder of an aviation safety instrument or other person to provide, within a reasonable period specified in the notice, and in the form and manner that may be specified in the notice, all documents and information relating to any matter -

-(b) which are within the knowledge of that person or in his custody or under his control.
+- (a) which a safety inspector considers necessary for that purpose; and - (b) which are within the knowledge of that person or in that person's custody or under that person's control.

-- (2) The power to require a person to furnish any document or information under subsection (1) includes the power - (a) to require that person, or any individual who is or was an officer or employee of that person -

-- (i) to provide an explanation of the document or information; or - (ii) to attend before a safety inspector for an interview and to answer any question and give a statement about the document or information;

-- (b) if the document or information is not furnished, to require that person to state, to the best of his knowledge and belief, where it is; and - (c) if the information is recorded otherwise than in legible form, to require the information to be made available to the Authority in legible form.
+- (2) The power to require a person to provide any document or information under subsection (1) includes the power - (a) to require that person, or any individual who is or was an officer or employee of that person - (i) to provide an explanation of the document or information; or - (ii) to attend before a safety inspector for an interview and to answer any question and give a statement about the document or information; - (b) if the document or information is not provided, to require that person to state, to the best of that person's knowledge and belief, where it is; and - (c) if the information is recorded otherwise than in legible form, to require the information to be made available to the Authority in legible form.

-- (2A) Where a person is required to attend before a safety inspector for an interview, the safety inspector must - (a) record the person's answers or statement at the interview in writing; - (b) read over that written record in paragraph (a) of the person's answers or statement or, if the person is for any reason unable to understand or communicate in spoken English sufficiently, use an interpreter to inform the person about contents of the written record: and - (c) then require the person to sign that written record.
+- (3) Where a person is required to attend before a safety inspector for an interview, the safety inspector must - (a) record the person's answers or statement at the interview in writing; - (b) read over that written record in paragraph (a) of the person's answers or statement or, if the person is for any reason unable to understand or communicate in spoken English sufficiently, use an interpreter to inform the person about contents of the written record; and

+(c) then require the person to sign that written record.
-(3) Any person who, without reasonable excuse, fails to do anything required of him by notice under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$50,000 or to imprisonment for a term not exceeding 2 years or to both.

-- (4) Any person who - (a) intentionally alters, suppresses or destroys any document or information which he has been required by a notice under subsection (1) to furnish; or shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$50,000 or to imprisonment for a term not exceeding 2 years or to both.
+- (4) Any person who, without reasonable excuse, fails to do anything required of the person by notice under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$50,000 or to imprisonment for a term not exceeding 2 years or to both. - (5) Any person who - (a) intentionally alters, suppresses or destroys any document or information which the person has been required by a notice under subsection (1) to provide; or - (b) in providing any document or information required under subsection (1), makes any statement which the person knows to be false in a material particular or recklessly makes such a statement, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$50,000 or to imprisonment for a term not exceeding 2 years or to both.